 - tyres, chemical drums and paint tins

-The deposit of any type of waste material that is less than 200 litres is also unlawful.
+The deposit of any type of waste material that is less than 200 litres is also unlawful and penalties apply.

 Illegal dumping and littering does more than make our beautiful communities look bad.
 The Illegal dumping of waste has the potential to cause health and safety risks for both people and the natural environment.

 - Affect the safe use and enjoyment of our outdoor spaces,

 - Threaten the life of pets and wildlife,